 - 1. Standards relating to benefits for mothers and newborns; - 2.
-Parity in the application of certain limits to mental health benefits; and - 3.
 Required coverage for reconstructive surgery following mastectomies.

 The State and School Employees Health Insurance Management Board has elected to exempt the State and School Employees' Health Insurance Plan, as a nonfederal governmental plan, from these requirements in their entirety.
 The Board, however, has elected to generally comply with the intent of these requirements voluntarily.
 The necessary changes to Plan benefits have been implemented and are included in this Plan Document.